Our Mission and HistoryOUR MISSION

 These parents not only supported each other in an era which promoted and sanctioned institutionalization, but they also organized and actually delivered community based education, work training, and clinical services for their children.

 Today, we have adapted to the changing needs of our population— participants, families/guardians and residential staffing.
 While striving to promote independence and inclusion, we shape our services to fit the needs of those we serve.
-Fiscal challenges and changes in legislation provides obstacles to our services, but our committed and skilled staff continue to overcome these obstacles and provide quality care.
+Fiscal challenges and changes in legislation may provide obstacles to our services, but our committed and skilled staff continue to overcome these obstacles and provide quality care.

 FUNDING and ACCREDITATION